 Often, it will have a straightforward and rather basic design.
 Its hour markers are typically large and painted instead of applied to reduce the number of reflective surfaces and to be as legible as possible.

 Typically, its case is brushed, sandblasted, or bead-blasted, which are matte, resulting in a subdued appearance that won’t give away a soldier’s location, like a polished bevel might.

 It is designed to be tough, and to withstand the challenges of military personnel, making it more than durable enough for everyday wear.

 Field watches are designed to be extremely simple and robust, making them some of the best everyday watches you can find.
-Find one that has dimensions that fit your wrist well, has a design language that speaks to you, and of course, fits your budget.
+Find one with dimensions that fit your wrist well, has a design language that speaks to you, and of course, fits your budget.